boydm/phoenix_markdown/README.md

 There are no generators for phoenix_markdown since they wouldn't make sense.

-Markdown is intended to be written by a human in any text editor or in a fancy one like [iA Writer](https://ia.net/writer).
+[Markdown](https://daringfireball.net/projects/markdown/) is intended to be written by a human in any simple text editor ( or a fancy one like [iA Writer](https://ia.net/writer) ).
 Just create a file with the .md extension and drop it into the appropriate templates folder in your phoenix application.
 Then you can use it just like any other template.

 ## Elixir 1.3 note